 - Be a U.S. citizen or eligible non-citizen

-- Show you are qualified to obtain a college or career education by having a high school diploma or recognized equivalent, such as a General Education Development (GED) certificate, or have completed a high school education in a homeschool setting approved under state law, or enrolling in an eligible career pathway program
+- Show you are qualified to obtain a college or career education by having a high school diploma or recognized equivalent, such as a General Education Development (GED) certificate, completing a high school education in a homeschool setting approved under state law, or enrolling in an eligible career pathway program

 - Have a valid Social Security number (with the exception of students from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau)